anoopsarkar/nlp-class/faq.md

 ### Exams

-*  If you must miss an exam because of a medical problem, you should make an attempt to contact me prior to the exam either by email or a message in my mailbox.
+* If you must miss an exam because of a medical problem, you should make every attempt to contact me prior to the exam either by email or a message in my mailbox.
 * To request an extension of the due date due to a medical problem, you must submit the <a href="http://students.sfu.ca/forms.html">offical SFU Health Care Provider statement</a>.
-* If you miss an exam due to valid medical reasons you will be graded on your performance on the rest of the course.
+* If you miss an exam due to valid medical reasons you may have to take a make-up exam or you may be graded on your performance on the rest of the course.
-* Make up exams will not be given under any circumstances.

 ### Academic Honesty